WolfgangLechner/LHZQAOA/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=U_p=&space;\prod_{i=1}^K&space;e^{\gamma&space;\sigma_z^{(i)}&space;}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?U_p=&space;\prod_{i=1}^K&space;e^{\gamma&space;\sigma_z^{(i)}&space;}" title="U_p= \prod_{i=1}^K e^{\gamma \sigma_z^{(i)} }" /></a>

 The code is a modified version of the MAXCUT example using LHZQAOA with a sequence U = U_x U_c U_p U_x U_c U_p.
 The FOREST gate-compiler decomposes the constraint unitary U_c with the 4-body interactions to 6 CNOT gates and 1 RZ gate while no(!) ancillas are required.
 Remarkably, these CNOT gates are also on a flat graph.
 In the illustration, the red lines indicate the 4-body term in the top plaquette with the sequence: CNOT 1 3, CNOT 3 4, CNOT 4 5, RZ (-2) 5,  CNOT 4 5, CNOT 3 4, CNOT 1 3.
+The indices in the Figure are the same as in the code.

  [1] http://advances.sciencemag.org/content/1/9/e1500838